 - Cookies - If you are browsing anonymously or your browser does not have cookies enabled it causes many sessions to fail.
-Make sure your Internet cookies are enabled.
+Make sure that your Internet cookies are enabled.

-- Firewall or proxy - If you are connecting to the Internet behind a firewall or through a proxy the firewall or proxy may be restricting or prohibiting the session from being established.
+- Firewall or proxy - If you are connecting to the Internet behind a firewall or through a proxy, the firewall or proxy may be restricting or prohibiting the session from being established.

 Can I increase the length of time a session expires?

-A web page session time is specified on the server side, therefore this is not a setting you can adjust or change on your computer or in your web browser.
+A web page session time is specified on the server side, therefore, this is not a setting you can adjust or change on your computer or in your web browser.